 - The quality of causal evidence in this study is low because the authors did not adequately control for the academic achievement of students before they enrolled in TCAP.
 This means we are not confident that the results estimated in the study are attributable to TCAP; other factors are likely responsible.

-Features of Transportation Career Academy Program (TCAP)
+Transportation Career Academy Program (TCAP)

 In the mid-1990s, the Los Angeles County Unified School District collaborated with the Los Angeles Community College District and the Los Angeles County Metropolitan Transit Authority to implement TCAP, a Career Academy that would introduce students to careers in the Los Angeles transportation industry.
 To implement TCAP, the district assigned a core team of teachers, administrators, and support staff to form learning communities in three high schools.
 Students in 9th and 10th grades identified as at risk of dropping out were invited to enroll.
 The curriculum included a survey course that served as an introduction to the transportation industry, industry-related electives, summer internships, industry mentors, and field trips.
 Each of the three TCAP programs was well established by the time of the evaluation.